A Just Harvest

 From Circuit Court of Cook County, Juvenile Justice and Child Protection Division: “In the Englewood neighborhood, Crushers Club is a beacon of hope.
 Offering top tier boxing instruction, mentoring, and music studio workshop, it is a place where kids who have nowhere else to go can spend their time constructively, creatively and safely.
 Crushers Club is the number one program offered on the streets of Englewood.
 There is no doubt in my mind this program saves lives daily and under the leadership of Sally Hazelgrove, will continue to do so.” —Dominique Scalzetti, Juvenile Probation Officer

-For the past 25 years, Deborah’s Place has worked to break the cycle of homelessness through compassionate, innovative, and award-winning programs.
+For over 25 years, Deborah’s Place has worked to break the cycle of homelessness through compassionate, innovative, and award-winning programs.
 Our dedicated volunteers and staff support women through their journeys from homelessness to permanent supportive housing with comprehensive services.

 Family Matters supports Chicago youth and their families through programs and initiatives that advance growth, leadership and achievement with support from volunteers and partner organizations.